Prajapati: Similar Deities

-According to Robert Graves, the name of /PRA-JĀ[N]-pati/ ('progeny-potentate') is etymologically equivalent to that of the oracular god at Colophon (according to Makrobios), namely /prōtogonos/.
-The cosmic egg concept linked to Prajapati and Protogonos is common in many parts of the world, states David Leeming, which appears in later Orphic cult in Greece.
+According to Robert Graves, the name of /PRA-JĀ[N]-pati/ ('progeny-potentate') is etymologically equivalent to that of the oracular god Phanes at Colophon (according to Macrobius), namely /prōtogonos/.
+The cosmic egg concept linked to Prajapati and Phanes is common in many parts of the world, states David Leeming, which appears in later Greco-Roman worship in Greece and Rome.

 Texts

-Prajapati is described in many ways and inconsistently in Hindu texts, both in the Vedas and in the post-Vedic texts.
-These range from being the creator god to being same as one of the following: Brahma, Agni, Indra, Vishvakarma, Daksha and many others.
+Prajapati is described in many ways in Hindu texts, both in the Vedas and in the post-Vedic texts.
+These range from Brahma to being same as one of the following: Agni, Indra, Vishvakarma, Daksha and many others.

 Vedas

-His role varies within the Vedic texts such as being one who created heaven and earth, all of water and beings, the chief, the father of gods, the creator of devas and asuras, the cosmic egg and the Purusha (spirit).
-His role peaked in the Brahmanas layer of Vedic text, then declined to being a group of helpers in the creation process.
-In some Brahmana texts, his role remains ambiguous since he co-creates with the powers with goddess Vāc (sound).
+His role varies within the Vedic texts such as being one who created heaven and earth, all of waters and beings, the creator of the universe, the creator of gods and goddesses, the creator of devas and devis and asuras and asuris and the cosmic egg and the Purusha.
+His role peaked in the Brahmanas layer of Vedic texts, then declined to name a group of creators in the creation process.
+In some Brahmana texts, his role is paired since he co-creates with the powers of the creator goddess Vac.

-In the Rigveda, Prajapati appears as an epithet for Savitr, Soma, Agni and Indra, who are all praised as equal, same and lord of creatures.
+In the Rigveda, Prajapati appears as a name for Savitr, Chandra, Agni and Indra, who are all praised as equal, same and gods of creatures.
 Elsewhere, in hymn 10.121 of the Rigveda, is described Hiranyagarbha (golden embryo) that was born from the waters containing everything, which produced Prajapati.
-It then created manah (mind), kama (desire) and tapas (heat).
-However, this Prajapati is a metaphor, one of many Hindu cosmology theories, and there is no supreme deity in the Rigveda.
-One of the striking features about the Hindu Prajapati myths, states Jan Gonda, is the idea that work of creation is a gradual process, completed in stages of trial and improvement.
+It then created manas (mind), kama (desire), tapas (heat) and Prajapati created the universe.
+And this Prajapati is a creator god who created the universe, one of many Hindu cosmology theories, and there is no supreme god or supreme goddess in the Rigveda.
+One of the striking features about the Hindu Prajapati myths, states Jan Gonda, is the idea that the work of creation is a gradual process, completed in stages of trial and improvement.